DANS-KNAW/easy-sword2/README.md

 A deposit goes through several states.
 A continued deposit that is still open for additions is said to be in `DRAFT` state.
 Once the client closes the deposit by sending `In-Progress: false` it enters `FINALIZING` state (a simple deposit goes straight to this state).
-During this state `easy-deposit` assembles the deposit and validates it.
+During this state `easy-sword2` assembles the deposit and validates it.
 If the the deposit is valid it transitions to the `SUBMITTED` state, otherwise it is flagged as `INVALID`.

 After submission the deposit is processed for ingestion in the archive.
 This may include any number of steps, such as virus scans and file normalizations.
-These steps are not performed by `easy-deposit`.
+These steps are not performed by `easy-sword2`.

 If the ingest is successful the deposit will change to `ARCHIVED` and the bag directory will be deleted from the upload area.
 Other possible outcomes are the deposit being `REJECTED` (e.g., because it contained a virus) or